 Sentencing Guidelines: Courts-martial operate with no sentencing guidelines and very few mandatory minimum sentences.
 As a result, there is great disparity in military sentences and sentences for sexual violence cases are significantly lighter than in most civilian jurisdictions.
 For the first time, sentencing guidelines will be developed for courts-martial which will lead to greater accountability for offenders.
 Guidelines area necessary first step in sentencing reform to ensure offenders are appropriately punished.

 Victim Preferences: Since 2015, victims had a right to request their case be handled by civilian authorities rather the chain of command.
 Based on POD’s interaction with victims, POD knew this right was being ignored by the military.
 POD convinced Congress to order the DOD IG review the military’s compliance with the law.
 The IG found that 80% of the time the military failed to inform victims of their right or failed to properly document the victim’s preference.
 The legislation requires the military properly document its compliance with the law and to train SVCs to be trained on civilian justice matters so that they may properly inform victims to ensure they have the “information necessary to make an informed decision regarding preferences” regarding which jurisdiction to chose.
 The SVCs must be trained on laws of the state in which the SVC is assigned victim rights, criminal prosecution processes, sentencing processes and protective orders.

 Study of Alternative Military Justice System: The Secretary of Defense must study an alternative military justice system based on MJIA and the feasibility of prosecutor based pilot program.

 Feres reform: For the first time military victims of medical malpractice may now make claims for damages.
-At this time, they may not sue in federal court, but this is a first step towards repealing the Feres doctrine and eventually allowing survivors to recover damages.
+At this time, they may not sue in federal court, but this is a major first step towards repealing the Feres doctrine and eventually allowing survivors to recover damages.